arroygit/website_trial/_pages/home.md

 ### Research
-Our research incorporates elements from cybersecurity, control theory, optimization and machine learning, reinforcement learning, game-theory and networked / distributed systems.
+Our work is interdisciplinary, drawing on the basic physics of atom-light interaction, and leveraging the integrated photonics and micro electro mechanical systems platforms.
+In our research, we use micro and nano fabrication tools for device fabrication and metrology, state-of-the-art laser and electronic control systems, ultra-high vacuum and cryogenic technologies, device packaging for integrated micro-systems, alongside numerical and theoretical techniques.
 You can find an overview of some of our research themes at our [Research page](research).

-### Scientific environment
-We are a dynamic research group at the [Centre for Nano Science and Engineering, Indian Institute of Science](https://www.iisc.ac.in/), Bangalore.
-We exchange ideas and work with our colleagues from the several of the Department's research areas, namely [Cybersecurity](https://www.it.uu.se/research/cybersecurity), [AI](https://www.it.uu.se/research/artificial-intelligence), [Data Science](https://www.it.uu.se/research/data-science), and [Control Systems](https://www.it.uu.se/research/control-and-dynamical-systems).

-**We are looking for driven new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**
+**We are looking for driven new PhD students, Postdocs, Masters and Undergraduate students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**

 ### Our support